Nice to meet you.

 • Which processes are used most frequently?
 Specifically, how many days a week?
 How many times a day?
 By how many team members?

 • What processes have the highest output?
-Meaning, which processes have end goals that are the most crucial for the business to not just stay afloat, but to thrive?
+That is, which processes have end goals that are the most crucial for the business to not just stay afloat but thrive?

 • Which processes have the highest ROI?
 Which processes are you getting the most financial benefit from once they’ve been completed?